dypsilon/perfception/README.md

 ## Collecting

-Note: collecting is a command which should be run from the project directory as `cwd`.
+Note: `collect` is a command which should be run from the project directory as `cwd`.

 Running collect with pretty output (recommended only for development).